brianstorti/vagalume/README.md

 ## Vagalume

-A simple ruby interface to the Vagalume API
+A simple ruby interface to the Vagalume API.
+Also a command line utility to search song lyrics.

 ## Install